Together We Can Make a Difference

 She and her Husband are parents to Jack who is a young adult and has just completed an IT Apprenticeship and Lilly who attends The Bridge School.
 Lilly has Autism, a Learning Disability, and many other additional needs.

-Joanne Smith - Events and Fundraising Lead
+Joanne Smith - Events and Fundraising Coordinator

 Joanne has worked with PODS since October 2019.
 She joined the team shortly after attending her first trip to Rhyl beach as a new member in August 2019, she was impressed with the work and support offered to her and the other members attending the trip that day by the staff.